 If you’re like many families during this time of quarantine, you’re running out of ideas for entertainment.
 Although your children are working tirelessly on homework assignments, they need a break.
 Preferably a break that allows them to destress and burn energy.

 But you can only do so many activities indoors.
+And not all indoor activities for kids are doable.
 Thankfully, with a little creativity and small changes to your favorite childhood games, life stuck at home doesn’t have to be boring.
-The above 10 indoor activities are meant to provide entertainment and escape from day-to-day life, while burning off extra pent-up energy!
+The above 10 indoor games for kids are meant to provide entertainment and an escape from day-to-day life while burning off extra pent-up energy!